 Improving both your balance and proprioception can aid in reducing injury risk, particularly in regards to ankle and knee joints.
 These joints are particularly vulnerable as they can become caught underneath your hips or at awkward angles and subsequently injured.
 Exercises to improve proprioception can be performed for many other joints including the shoulder, elbow or even the joints in the hands.
 Given your choice of sport, your exercises will vary according to your own specific required.
 For example, a soccer player is unlikely to require the same programming as a tennis player that needs constant feedback from the arm to enable them to hit the ball accurately.

 An oft-missed part of the injury rehabilitation process is balance and proprioception.
-A “simple” ankle injury will often be glossed over by a player once their pain reduces and their range of movement of the joint recovers.
+A “simple” ankle injury (or a bigger ACL injury) will often be glossed over by a player once their pain reduces and their range of movement of the joint recovers.
 Given the feedback that gets sent to the brain is gained from the structures within ligaments as well as, we need to ensure these are part of any rehabilitation program.